ShantKevorkian/Chat-Project/src/res/en/README.md

 # TranslationOS GitHub connector

-This repo contains the code of the connector between the TranslationOS APIs and GitHub.
+This repos contains the code of the connector between the TranslationOS APIs and GitHub.
 The connector is a GitHub application that may be installed on a repo and performs intake and deliveries of translated content from/to it.